Maine: Economy

 Maine's industrial outputs consist chiefly of paper, lumber and wood products, electronic equipment, leather products, food products, textiles, and bio-technology.
 Naval shipbuilding and construction remain key as well, with Bath Iron Works in Bath and Portsmouth Naval Shipyard in Kittery.

 Brunswick Landing, formerly Naval Air Station Brunswick, is also in Maine.
 Formerly a large support base for the U.S. Navy, the BRAC campaign initiated the Naval Air Station's closing, despite a government-funded effort to upgrade its facilities.
 The former base has since been changed into a civilian business park, as well as a new satellite campus for Southern Maine Community College.

-Maine is the number one U.S. producer of low-bush blueberries (Vaccinium angustifolium).
-Preliminary data from the USDA for 2012 also indicate Maine was the largest blueberry producer of the major blueberry producing states, with 91,100,000 lbs.
-This data includes both low (wild), and high-bush (cultivated) blueberries: Vaccinium corymbosum.
-The largest toothpick manufacturing plant in the United States used to be located in Strong, Maine.
-The Strong Wood Products plant produced 20 million toothpicks a day.
-It closed in May 2003.

-Tourism and outdoor recreation play a major and increasingly important role in Maine's economy.
-The state is a popular destination for sport hunting (particularly deer, moose and bear), sport fishing, snowmobiling, skiing, boating, camping and hiking, among other activities.
-Concomitantly with the tourist and recreation-oriented economy, Maine has developed a burgeoning creative economy, most notably centered in the Greater Portland vicinity.

 Historically, Maine ports played a key role in national transportation.
-Beginning around 1880, Portland's rail link and ice-free port made it Canada's principal winter port, until the aggressive development of Halifax, Nova Scotia, in the mid-20th century.
+Beginning around 1880, Portland's rail link and ice-free port made it Canada's principal winter port, until the aggressive development of Halifax, Nova Scotia in the mid-20th century.
 In 2013, 12,039,600 short tons passed into and out of Portland by sea, which places it 45th of U.S. water ports.
 Portland International Jetport has been expanded, providing the state with increased air traffic from carriers such as JetBlue and Southwest Airlines.

 Maine has very few large companies that maintain headquarters in the state, and that number has fallen due to consolidations and mergers, particularly in the pulp and paper industry.
-Some of the larger companies that do maintain headquarters in Maine include Covetrus in Portland, Fairchild Semiconductor in South Portland, IDEXX Laboratories in Westbrook, Hannaford Bros.
-Co. in Scarborough, and L.L.Bean in Freeport.
-Maine is also the home of the Jackson Laboratory, the world's largest non-profit mammalian genetic research facility and the world's largest supplier of genetically purebred mice.
+Some of the larger companies that do maintain headquarters in Maine include Covetrus in Portland; Fairchild Semiconductor in South Portland; IDEXX Laboratories in Westbrook; Hannaford Bros.
+Co. in Scarborough; L.L.Bean in Freeport; and Puritan Medical Products in Guilford.